YoYoGa

 A series of such undulating hills and shimmying valleys.
 Rising and

-that these hills and valleys were Ms Annie, Nickie, Maia, Sonia and
+that these hills and valleys were Ms. Annie, Nickie, Maia, Sonia and

 Tracie, aka the cohort.
 Hmmm.